California Christian Counseling Logo

 Common mental health problems

 There are several common mental health problems that our office addresses.
-Only a professional mental health care provider can diagnose a disorder.
+Only a professional mental health care 8 Common Mental Health Problems 1provider can diagnose a disorder.
 This is done after ruling out medical reasons for symptoms and consulting the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5) from the American Psychiatric Association.

 Mental health disorders can coexist.
 For example, a person may have both Generalized Anxiety Disorder and Depression.